-(a) The Department and its inspectors or agents may conduct an on-site inspection prior to issuing a new or renewal license.
+(a) The Department and its inspectors or agents may conduct an on-site inspection prior to issuing a new or renewal license, and as deemed necessary by the Department.

 (b) The Department and its inspectors or agents shall have access at reasonable times to the manufacturing premises, any area in which the licensee is conducting manufacturing activities, storage areas, records, production processes, labeling and packaging processes, and conveyances used in the manufacture, storage or transportation of cannabis products so that it may determine compliance with the provisions of the Act and these regulations.
-Departmental inspections shall include all pertinent equipment, raw material, finished and unfinished materials, containers, packaging, and labeling that has a bearing on whether the cannabis product complies with the Act and these regulations.
+Departmental inspections shall may include, but are not limited to, all pertinent equipment, raw material, finished and unfinished materials, containers, packaging, and labeling that has a bearing on whether the cannabis product complies with the Act and these regulations.